Schrausser/Velho-s-Cosmographia-tables/README.md

 where radius $r$ (fol.
 6r) equals distance $d$.

-Table 3.
+**Table 3**.
 Translation of the *rotation* descriptions.
 ~~~
 Texto em portogues				english

 R. DA LVA						Orbital period of the Moon
 EN 27 DIAS E 8 ORAS				in 27 days and 8 hours.

 R. DE MERCVRIO					Orbital period of Mercury
 EN 70 DIAS E 7 ORAS				in 70 days and 7 hours.

 REVOLVCAO DE VENUS				Orbital period of Venus
 EN 273 DIAS E 23 ORAS			in 273 days and 23 hours.

 REVOLVCAC DO SOL				Orbital period of the Sun
 EN 365 DIAS E SEIS ORAS			in 365 days and six hours.

 REVOLVCAO DE MARS				Orbital period of Mars
 EN DOVS ANNOS					in two years.

 REVOLVCAO DO CEO D IVPITER		Orbital period of the Jupiter sky
 EN DOZE ANNOS					in twelve years.

 REVOLVCAO DO CEO D SATVRNO		Orbital period of the Saturn sky
 EN TRINTA ANNOS					in thirty years.

 REVOLVCAO DO CEO DAS ES TRELAS	Orbital period of the starry sky
 EN 36000 ANOS					in 36000 years.

 REVOLVCAO DO PRIMO				Orbital period of the first
 MOBILE EM 24 ORAS				mobile in 24 hours.

 CELVM EMPIREVM HABITACVLVM		Heaven of the home of
 DEI ET OMNIVM ELECTORUM			God and all chosen ones.
 ~~~
-Table 4.
+**Table 4**.
 Radius *r*, distances *d*, res., given in *Legoas* $L$ converted into kilometers *km*, with *Légua terrestre*[^1] $L_t=6.600km$ and *Légua antiga* $L_a=6.197km$ (c.f.
 Costa, [1994](http://historia_demografica.tripod.com/bhds/bhd1.htm#pesos)).
 [^1]:Land league in the colonial period of Brazil.
 ~~~
                 km
         		L(t)            	L(a)

 Terra	 		6 615,00        	6 211,08
 Ar	 			66 151,80 	 		62 112,53
 Fogo			180 076,05 	 		169 080,50
 Luna			344 092,65 	 		323 082,14
 Mercurio		895 537,50 	 		840 855,44
 Venus			4 974 750,00 		4 670 988,75
 Sol	 			6 627 225,00 		6 222 562,63
 Mars	 		34 430 550,00 		32 328 199,75
 Jupiter	 		65 894 812,50 		61 871 235,31
 Saturno	 		104 737 875,00 		98 342 516,88
 Firmamento		212 577 750,00 		199 597 623,75
 ~~~
 Velho's universe up to the *firmament* therefore has a size that roughly extends to the *orbit of Mars*, with semimajor axis $d=227956000km$ (c.f.
 Williams, [2024](https://nssdc.gsfc.nasa.gov/planetary/factsheet/marsfact.html)).
 For the corresponding *distances* or *sizes* of the spheres c.f.
 Fig. 2.
 At this point it also becomes clear that, given the distances shown, it hardly makes any difference in the *overall* picture whether you place the Earth or the Sun in the center (see `velho_tab01`, `velho_tab02`, `velho_tab03` and `velho_tab04` tables).

-Figure 2.
+**Figure 2**.
 ![figure.\label{velho02}](velho02.png)

 In this context see *Anaxagoras* and his concepts of the *primum mobile* and *nous* (c.f.
 Ferchius, [1646](https://doi.org/10.3931/e-rara-73987)), *Pythagoras‘* doctrine of *musica universalis* (c.f.
 Davis et al., [1901](https://archive.org/details/republicstatesma00plat_0/)) and *Plato’s* fifth *etheric* element, the *quintessence* (see e.g. Böckh, [1852](https://doi.org/10.3931/e-rara-90691)):